20 Christmas 63

 Once more we attended Bowaters’ Christmas party, this time with an added bonus.
 Mam said Dad and several of his workmates had been recruited (probably on a promise of free beer) as Santa’s helpers.
 What's more they were to be dressed as schoolboys.
 I couldn’t imagine Dad dressed as a schoolboy but it was so.
 Wearing short pants, a cap and a big grin on his face, Dad, alias Edwin Road, walked out aiming a catapult at everyone when introduced by the MC.

 As good as it was to see Dad clearly enjoying himself, the novelty of what followed wasn’t without some sadness.
 During the endless wait to be summoned, alphabetically, to receive presents from the man in the white beard, kids took it in turn to sit on the knees of Santa’s helpers and receive badges and sweets.
-Seeing other kids sitting on my father’s knee was bewildering, as my brothers and I had never had that privilege.
+Seeing other kids sitting on my father’s knee was bewildering, as my brothers and I had never known that privilege.

 Christmas Eve: Michael’s sixth birthday.